dragonflydb/documentation/docs/command-reference/pubsub/xrange.md

 ## Exclusive ranges

-The range is close (inclusive) by default, meaning that the reply can include entries with IDs matching the query's start and end intervals.
+The range is closed (inclusive) by default, meaning that the reply can include entries with IDs matching the query's start and end intervals (i.e., the interval `[start, end]`).
 It is possible to specify an open interval (exclusive) by prefixing the ID with the character `(`.
 This is useful for iterating the stream, as explained below.